To ensure success, use progressions, which are central to the PTR teaching style. Start simple, small, and easy.

 Here are examples for two different types of stroke:

-- start non-running, then with a few steps, then with a run.
-A few kids hit better with a run.
+- Start non-running, then with a few steps, then with a run.
+Some kids position themselves better when they run to the ball than when they don't have to run.

-- start the student just 3' from net, then gradually move the student back
+- Start the student just 3' from the net, then gradually move the student back.

 If the student has had any real trouble with the drills, make the last drill something very easy, such as volleys.
 With accurate feeds, even the least coordinated kid will get volleys to go in.